Best Steak Seasoning

 Bring the steaks to room temperature or close to it.
 Pat the surface of the meat dry.

-Apply vegetable oil (not olive oil) and spread a liberal amount of spice mix on on each side of the steak before popping on the grill or pan searing.
+Brush or rub with vegetable oil (not olive oil) and spread a good amount of seasoning on on each side of the steak before popping on the grill or pan searing.

 jar of seasoning blend with a black measuring spoon in it

-Is steak rub gluten free, paleo, keto, and whole 30 compliant?
+Is steak rub gluten free, paleo, keto, and whole 30 friendly?

 This recipe is!
 Some recipes add sugar or bouillon.
 If you add these they will not be.
-Check out all these other spice mixes if you are looking to spice up some diet food!
+Check out all these other spice recipes if you are looking to spice up some diet food!
+My easy chicken seasoning is amazing and one of the most popular posts on the blog.

 Tapas Tips & Tricks